scottcrowley/dev_notes/Setups & IDEs/Dev Machine Initial Setup.md

     * [Homebrew](https://brew.sh)
         * `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
         * You can use `brew search {package name}` to search for a specific package that can be installed via home-brew
-    * To install PHP 7.2 using Homebrew
+    * To install PHP 7.3 using Homebrew
+        Here is a good [article](https://stitcher.io/blog/php-73-upgrade-mac) explaining the process.
         ```zsh
         brew update
         brew upgrade
-        brew install php@7.2
+        brew install php@7.3
-        brew link --force php@7.2
+        brew link --force php@7.3
-        # --force is needed since we are installing v7.2 which is not the most current.
+        # --force is needed since we are installing v7.3 which is not the most current.
         ```
         If you have `Composer` and `Oh My Zsh` installed, replace the `export PATH` line of of the `.zshrc` file with the following:
+        ***NOTE:*** I didn't need to add these paths to my `.zshrc` file during my last install.
+Not really sure why.
         ```zsh
         # export PATH=$HOME/bin:/usr/local/bin:$PATH
         export PATH=$HOME/bin:/usr/local/bin:/usr/local/sbin:$PATH
-        export PATH="$(brew --prefix homebrew/core/php@7.2)/bin:$HOME/.composer/vendor/bin:$PATH"
+        export PATH="$(brew --prefix homebrew/core/php@7.3)/bin:$HOME/.composer/vendor/bin:$PATH"
         ```
         You may need to resource the `.zshrc` file to have it reload the config
         ```zsh